kwstat/agridat/cran_comments.md

 # agridat 1.16

-Sorry for the short release cycle.
 This is a tiny update making a small change requested by the maintainers of the 'broom' package to support the next version of 'broom'.

 ## Test environments